 Mississippi State University Extension Service is, and will continue to be, a leader for positive change for individuals, families, and communities through the following ways: by providing research and education in a practical and applicable way; by using the latest technology and teaching techniques to serve clients; by developing and using volunteers to help disseminate programs and information; by cooperating with other groups and agencies; and by maintaining a culturally diverse staff responsive to the needs of various audiences at all socioeconomic levels.

 We believe that agriculture and its related enterprises are of major economic importance in Mississippi, and we will direct programs and resources to reflect this importance.
 We also believe that quality of life is affected by the reciprocal relationship between people and their environment and will continue to emphasize environmental issues.
-We recognize the critical need for human resource development and will continue to search for ways to help families and youth cope with an everchanging society.
+We recognize the critical need for human resource development and will continue to search for ways to help families and young people to cope with an everchanging society.

 To fulfill our mission and to achieve our vision for the future, Mississippi State University Extension Service must meet the following goals: